Are you trying to eat more meatless meals? This quinoa lentil chili featuring dried chile peppers and kidney beans is both vegan and gluten-free.

 I decided to create a vegetarian entrée in the spirit of being “tasty” and “healthy.”
-I found a stash of dried chile peppers in the pantry and knew this dish wouldn’t require a trip to the store.
+Once I found a stash of dried chile peppers in the pantry, I knew this quinoa lentil chili wouldn’t require a trip to the store.
 Plus, who doesn’t love to eat chili in January?

 This version of chili is thick and earthy, yet very smooth.
-I usually add chunks of tomatoes, meat and other vegetables, so this was a nice change of pace.
-(I know I’m supposed to be going vegetarian here, but this chili – minus the beans – would be perfect for slathering on hot dogs.)
+I usually add chunks of tomatoes, meat and other vegetables, so this texture was a nice change of pace.
+(I know I’m supposed to be going vegan here, but this quinoa lentil chili – minus the beans – would be perfect for slathering on hot dogs.)
 I love the way the quinoa provides a caviar-like “pop” in your mouth.

 Arbosana EVOO is a “complex, nutty oil with flavors of fresh tomato and almonds.”
 I’m not sure my palate was able to discern the tomato flavor, but the nuttiness was certainly there.
 COR is absolutely right when they say Arbosana is fabulous drizzled on stews.
 Chili is stew, right?

 The one thing this quinoa lentil chili is lacking is crunch.
 I always need crunch with a meal or I still feel hungry afterwards.
 I took some corn tortillas (if I’d had time I would have used Homemade Corn Tortillas), brushed them with Arbosana, cut them into wedges and baked them at 400°F for about 8 minutes.

 These homemade tortilla chips provided the perfect amount of crunch.
 I used about ½ teaspoon of the olive oil for each 6-inch tortilla.
 One tortilla (6 chips) adds about 70 calories, 3g fat and 11g carb.